- Early Pregnancy Tests

-Invalid: If a pink line does not appear in the triangle control window, the test is invalid.
+Invalid: If a pink line does not appear in the test control window, the test is invalid.
 Invalid results may be an indication that the absorbent tip was not thoroughly saturated in urine.
 In this case, either urinate on the absorbent tip for additional time or re-dip the absorbent tip for 15 seconds and wait 3 minutes to read results.
-If there is still no pink line in the triangle control window, the test is invalid and testing should be repeated in a few days with a new BFP Pregnancy Test.
+If there is still no pink line in the test control window, the test is invalid and testing should be repeated in a few days with a new BFP Pregnancy Test.
 Follow the instructions exactly, making sure the absorbent tip is thoroughly saturated with urine.
 Each test is designed for a single use and should not be reused.

 To Optimize the Use of Testing Products, please visit our online Pregnancy and Ovulation Test Info

 The test works only if the instructions are followed precisely.
 Although the test is highly accurate in detecting pregnancy, a low incidence of false results can occur.
 Check with your doctor if you get unexpected or inconsistent test results.
 Certain health conditions can also cause a false or irregular test result.
 The following factors should not affect the test results: alcohol, analgesics (pain killers), antibiotics, and birth control pills.
 The test should not be used after the expiration date.
 Do not use the test if the protective foil pouch is opened or damaged.
 BFP Pregnancy Tests, when performed by consumers, showed an accuracy of greater than 99% when compared to lab results.
-Pregnant women should not drink alcohol; if you have already used alcohol, stop; if you’re thinking about getting pregnant, abstain from alcohol.
+Pregnant women should not drink alcohol; if you have already used alcohol, stop; if youre thinking about getting pregnant, abstain from alcohol.
 Alcohol consumption during pregnancy has been known to cause birth defects.

 Store the kit below 28°C; do not freeze.
 Optional liquid components require refrigeration (4°C).
 Refer to individual expiration dates of components for stability.